 Advanced lab course experiments

-Our chair offers several experiments within the scope of the advanced lab course.
-Choose these experiments and get a first impression of experimental solid-state physics and surface science.
+Our chair offers several experiments within the scope of the advanced lab course in focus area C. Choose these experiments and get a first impression of experimental solid-state physics and surface science.

 Low energy electron diffraction (LEED) is a well-established but still popular surface science method that has a long tradition in Erlangen.
 It is based on the first observations of low energy electrons diffraction patterns in the late 1927 [1] and the development of a useable surface science apparatus in 1960 [2].
 Since then, LEED helped to resolve the surface atomic structure in an uncountable number of cases.